-If you are in the market for a boat, it is a good idea to consider shopping for insurance first before signing your boat purchase paperwork.
+If you are in the market for a boat, it's a good idea to consider shopping for insurance first before signing your boat purchase paperwork.
 Insurance rates can vary, so you may want to factor in the cost of your coverage as you determine which boat you can reasonably afford.

 Your agent will get quotes from several insurance companies for you on your potential purchases.
 You can then determine for yourself which boat will ultimately be better for your needs and budget.

 An independent agent in your area can help you evaluate boat insurance rates and options so you can enjoy the water and have peace of mind.
-If you’re thinking about getting a boat, contact a local member agent today and get the vital information you need for your best protection.
+If you’re thinking about getting a boat, contact a local agent today and get the vital information you need for your best protection.